Hemp-Derived CBD Market Has The Potential to Grow to $22 Billion

-Brightfield Group is confident that with the passing of the 2018 Farm Bill major retailers and consumer packaged goods (CPG) companies will begin carrying and selling CBD products “virtually overnight”—opening wide accessibility for consumers who wish to purchase different versions of hemp oil or CBD products.
+Brightfield Group is confident that with the passing of the 2018 Farm Bill, major retailers and consumer packaged goods (CPG) companies will begin carrying and selling CBD products “virtually overnight”—opening broad accessibility for consumers who wish to purchase different versions of hemp oil or CBD products.

-Brightfield Group did receive some backlash from industry and statistic experts for the favorable projections they publicized, which do far outpace other data group projections.
+Brightfield Group did receive some backlash from industry experts and market analysts for the favorable projections they publicized, which do far outpace other data group projections.
 In response, Brightfield Group issued a statement, which reads in part:

 “We recognize that these estimates are shocking, and we stand by them.
 Hemp-derived CBD has been gaining huge momentum in the shadows of its oft-spoken about cousin, marijuana, allowing its growth to be largely overlooked – both by analysts in the nutraceuticals industry, medical industry, and cannabis industry…”Setting about sizing this market led us to speak with hundreds of people, crunch tens of thousands of numbers and research a great deal behind our desks – leading us to understand that the hemp-derived CBD market is indeed growing at a breathtaking pace.”4

-To read Brightfield Group’s statement in full visit click here.
+To read Brightfield Group’s statement in full click here.

 With the passage of the 2018 Farm Bill—which has bi-partisan support of hemp legalization—let’s breakdown Brightfield Group’s hemp-derived CBD distribution channels and product growth over the next four years.